Welcome!

 scarden8@hs.uci.edu

 I am a psychology researcher.
-I will graduate with my PhD in Clinical Science from USC in 2025.
-I am finishing my American Psychological Association-accredited clinical internship at UCLA Semel Institute for Neuroscience and Human Behavior.
-I will be starting a postdoctoral fellowship conducting research in the UCI School of Medicine starting Summer 2025.
+I am currently a postdoctoral fellow in the UCI School of Medicine.
+I graduated with my PhD in Clinical Science from USC in 2025.
+I completed my American Psychological Association-accredited clinical internship at UCLA Semel Institute for Neuroscience and Human Behavior.
 In addition to my research and coursework, I have facilitated psycho-educational classes for high-risk parents through my lab’s community-research partnership with Eisner Health, an agency providing health services to under-resourced families in Los Angeles.

 I completed my BAs in Psychology and Art (practice) at the University of California, Los Angeles (2016).
 After graduation, I spent two years working as a Post-baccalaureate Intramural Research Training Award (IRTA) Fellow in Dr. Ellen Leibenluft’s lab at the National Institute of Mental Health (NIMH).
 At NIMH, I studied the pathophysiology and treatment of childhood psychopathology.